Campervan Tech & Electrics

 Victron: the system you build

 Victron isn't a product, it's an ecosystem, and it's the one serious van builders reach for by default.
 A typical setup combines a MultiPlus inverter-charger (or a Phoenix inverter if you don't need hook-up charging built in), a SmartSolar MPPT for the panels, an Orion-Tr DC-DC charger for alternator top-ups, a SmartShunt to measure the battery properly, and often a Cerbo GX brain with a small touchscreen.
 Every smart part has its own Bluetooth and is set up through one app, VictronConnect, and if you add a GX device you get VRM, a genuinely good free cloud-monitoring portal with alarms and solar forecasting.
+It's the system that lets you sit in a pub garden and check, on your phone, that the roof has quietly put back everything last night's telly and fridge took out.

 Crucially, you're not locked to Victron batteries.
 Plenty of UK builds pair Victron electronics with a third-party lithium like a Fogstar or a Roamer, which is often where the value lives.